konmik/Phlux/README.md

 Functional programming is a programming style/language that is based on two practicies:

-- Ability to compose code by passing references to functons (lambdas) into other functions.
+- Code composition by passing references to functons (lambdas) into other functions.
 - Immutable data.

 First point is out of the current interest.